-As at December 31, 2015, the Company has working capital deficiency of \$60,223 (2014 - working capital deficiency of \$38,297), shareholders' deficiency of \$60,223 (2014 - \$38,297), and accumulated losses of \$14,108,045 (2014 - \$13,734,747) since its inception and expects to incur further losses in the development of its business.
+As at December 31, 2016, the Company has working capital deficiency of \$4,770 (2015 - working capital deficiency of \$60,223), shareholders' deficiency of \$4,770 (2015 - \$60,223), and accumulated losses of \$14,085,403 (2015 - \$14,108,045) since its inception and expects to incur further losses in the development of its business.
 During the year ended December 31, 2011, under the terms of the Commercialization Agreement, Helomics paid to the Company license fees and research reimbursement totaling \$2,292,589.
-Such amount paid by Helomics to the Company, not including research reimbursements allocated to such amount totaling over \$1 million, is subject to the Company's obligation to pay to UHN royalties of a percentage in the high teens pursuant to the sublicensing of technology licensed by the Company from UHN (paid \$222,816 during the year ended December 31, 2011).
+Such amount paid by Helomics to the Company, not including research reimbursements allocated to such amount totaling over \$1 million, was subject to the Company's obligation to pay to UHN royalties of a percentage in the high teens pursuant to the sublicensing of technology licensed by the Company from UHN (paid \$222,816 during the year ended December 31, 2011).
+On November 28, 2016, the Company and Helomics signed a settlement agreement which terminated this Commercialization Agreement dated April 15, 2011.

 Management has assessed the Company's ability to continue as a going concern.
-In order for the Company to maintain operations following the closing of the Commercialization Agreement, the Company will need to retain enough cash resources to allow it to maintain operations until expected licensing revenue from GeneFx Lung will be greater than the Company's operational costs.
-The Company cannot, with certainty, estimate or know the timing and extent of receipt of licensing revenues from GeneFx Lung or the exact cash resources required by the Company to maintain operations until sufficient licensing revenues are received by the Company, if at all.
+In order for the Company to maintain operations following the November 28, 2016 termination of the Commercialization Agreement, the Company will need to find another licensing partner for the GeneFx® Lung product.
+Upon securing such a licensing partner, the Company will need to retain enough cash resources to allow it to maintain operations until expected licensing revenue from GeneFx® Lung will be greater than the Company's operational costs.
+The Company cannot, with certainty, estimate or know the timing and extent of receipt of licensing revenues from GeneFx® Lung or the exact cash resources required by the Company to maintain operations until sufficient licensing revenues are received by the Company, if at all.
 Until the Company can generate licensing revenues sufficient to finance its cash requirements, if at all, it will need to raise additional external funds through the sale of equity or debt securities or the merger or sale of the Company.
 The sale of such additional equity and debt securities may result in substantial dilution to the Company's shareholders or may not be available, if at all, in amounts or on terms acceptable to the Company.
 If additional capital is required and not obtained, the Company will be forced to cease operations.